-This theory relates to the report and internal truths that should hold for any financial report.
+This theory relates to the mechanics of a report and internal truths that should hold for any financial report.
 The financial reporting conceptual framework articulated by the FASB and IASB is leveraged to this end.

 1.3.
 Financial reporting conceptual framework